openaps/AndroidAPSdocs/docs/EN/Getting-Started/ClosedLoop.rst

 .. image:: ../images/autopilot.png
   :alt: AAPS is like an autopilot

 A closed loop system combines different components in order to make diabetes management easier for you.
-Let’s take a commonly known example for better understanding:
+Or in the words of Dana M. Lewis in her great book `Automated Insulin Delivery <https://www.artificialpancreasbook.com/>`_: "An artificial pancreas in any form of automated insulin delivery isn’t a cure.
+You still have diabetes.
+You still need to change your pump site.
+You still may have to calibrate your CGM sensor.
+You will still need to change your CGM sensor periodically.
+It’s very similar to “autopilot” for planes - especially because they still have a pilot.
+With an APS, you’re still around and piloting, even if you have automated help from the technology.
+You’re still in charge of flying the plane."

 **Autopilot in an aircraft**